“…and that’s how you properly set up a tent, Valerie.”

 “Of course we do!
 Who the hell doesn’t?” came the immediate response.

 Man and monster had been locked in eternal combat since before they knew how to work metals.
 No human has even the foggiest clue as to how monsters rose from the depths, only that they were enemies.

-No, a more accurate relationship would be like a predator and it’s prey, with the humans as the latter.
-By and large, monsters were far more powerful, ferocious, and some even had access to otherworldly magic, long before mankind had managed to unlock it’s secrets.
+A more accurate relationship would be like a predator and it’s prey, with the humans as the latter.
+By and large, monsters were far more powerful, ferocious, and some even had access to otherworldly magic, long before mankind had managed to unlock its secrets.

 In mankind’s darkest hour, a mysterious man approached the Demon Lord, the master of all monsters.
 With a luminous golden blade said to have been forged by the King of Gods himself, he fought off the monsters and slew the Demon Lord before mysteriously vanishing, taking the Sol Saber with him.

 A few thousand years later, monsters had somehow changed.
 Now, they took the form of gorgeous seductresses, wanting nothing more to lie with man and spread their kind with his seed.
 This proved an even greater tactic than violence.
 Many brave and honorable men fell to their charms when the monster couldn’t have slain them with their strength.

 That’s when the Holy Legion swooped in with warriors trained and raised to resist otherworldly temptation, armed with blessed weapons and holy magic.
 Alongside them was the legendary Sir George with his rediscovered Sol Saber.
 The Legion was able to fight off the incoming invasions and establish an empire out of the crumbling kingdoms the monsters left in their wake.
 After his empire had been built, George took the Sol Saber and vanished, no one being able to find a single clue to the whereabouts of he or his blade.

 Or that’s at least what Aaron had been told.
 Not that he cared about ancient history all that much.
 But Lucero seemed to take it all at face value.